 Dit-Cilinn (b 1983) attended Valand Academy, Gothenburg, and the Royal Institute of Art, Stockholm, in 2006-09.
 She holds an MFA from California College of the Arts in San Francisco (2013).
 She has exhibited at For-Site Foundation, Nevada City, and Oliver Art Center, Oakland, USA, Röda Sten Konsthall, Gothenburg, and Gothenburg Art Museum.
 In 2014, Dit-Cilinn was awarded one of the Maria Bonnier Dahlin Grants.
 In 2017 she has concluded a two year Rijksakademie Residency in Amsterdam.

-This fall, Dit-Cilinn is participating in Part of the Labyrinth at GIBCA, the Göteborg International Biennial for Contemporary Art, with a site-specific installation at the Natural History Museum, together with David Ohlsson, 7 September–17 November 2019.
+In the fall of 2019, Dit-Cilinn participated in Part of the Labyrinth at GIBCA, the Göteborg International Biennial for Contemporary Art, with a site-specific installation at the Natural History Museum, together with David Ohlsson.

 ”Obehagligt vackert när natur möter rymdskräck”, Håkan Nilsson / SvD Read more…